Nimo

 Important points to keep in mind

-Use cause → effect: property causes function; limiting factors prevent function.
+Use cause and effect: property causes function; limiting factors prevent function.

-Compare effectiveness at realistic doses, not just ideal lab conditions.
+Compare effectiveness at realistic doses rather than ideal lab conditions.

 Check stability and aggregation; both reduce active surface area.